 Domestic Sewage: Portable toilets would be provided for the additional construction workforce as needed.
 These toilets would be pumped out regularly, and the sewage would be transported by tanker truck to a publicly-owned wastewater treatment works that accepts pump out.
-The septic system at the facility has been decommissioned as part of this project and a separate septic system has been installed.
+The septic system at the facility has been decommissioned as part of this project and a separate septic system has been installed for individual structures remaining at the site.